-The APT provides 2 places where regional views on radiocommunication matters can be discussed.
+The APT provides 2 forums where regional views on radiocommunication matters can be discussed:

-- the APT Conference Preparatory Group.
-This group develops common proposals from the region for the World Radiocommunication Conference
+- APT Conference Preparatory Group for WRC (APG) — discusses and develops common proposals from the region for the WRC.

-New Zealand is a member of the APT, and we're active in their raddiocommunication programmes.
-We liaise with other countries - in particular Australia - on radio spectrum matters.
+New Zealand is an active member of the APT and we contribute to its radiocommunication programmes.
+We liaise with other countries on radio spectrum matters, particularly Australia.

 The Radio Sector gets input on these issues from: